Webull vs TradeZero in 2026

 Day Trading

-PTD Rule: TradeZero customers can avoid America’s pattern-day trading rule by opening an account with the Caribbean branch of the company.
-Webull does not have any offshore branches to circumvent this rule.
+PTD Rule: TradeZero customers can avoid the U.S. pattern day trading rule by opening an account with the company’s Caribbean branch.
+Webull does not offer this option.

-Leverage: For major stocks and ETFs, Webull and TradeZero America have a 25% initial margin requirement for day trading.
-TradeZero Bahamas has up to 6:1 leverage.
+Leverage: For major stocks and ETFs, both Webull and TradeZero America require a 25% initial margin for day trading.
+TradeZero Bahamas offers leverage up to 6:1.

-Shorting: Both brokerage firms permit short positions.
-Only TradeZero has a short locate tool.
+Shorting: Both brokers allow short selling.
+Only TradeZero provides a short locate tool.

-Day Trade Tracking: Both Webull and TradeZero show the number of day trades an account has remaining before hitting PTD status.
+Day Trade Tracking: Both Webull and TradeZero show how many day trades remain before triggering PTD status.

-Routing Fees and Rebates: Only TradeZero has them.
+Routing Fees and Rebates: Only TradeZero offers these.

 Winner: TradeZero